Parts of a tree

 Clades and Sister Groups

 A clade (from the Greek klados = branch) is a group that includes an ancestor (node) and all of its descendants (all shallower nodes and terminal taxa that descend from that node) on a phylogenetic tree.
 If you pick a node on a phylogenetic tree, you can easily draw a circle around the clade that it defines, as in the tree below.
-While many clades have no formal names, some important clades are named in formal classification schemes (for more on clades and classification, see Section 3.4).
+While many clades have no formal names, some important clades are named in formal classification schemes (for more on clades and classification, see this later section).

 Clades are not mutually exclusive, but rather form nested sets on a tree.
 Thus, any given taxon can belong to many clades.
 For example, in the tree above, Taxon B belongs to three clades, a clade defined by Node 1, a more inclusive clade defined by Node 2, and an even more inclusive clade defined by Node 7.
 Taxon E belongs to four clades defined by Nodes 3, 5, 6, and 7, respectively.
 Try to figure out how many clades Taxon A and Taxon H belong to, and determine which nodes define each clade.